 During the early decades of the twentieth century opera houses were retrofitted for showing silent movies.
 They were truly multipurpose facilities that were inextricably intertwined with the life of the community.
 In an era before radio, movies, television and malls, these buildings were essential and vital.

 The BDRC would like to once again make the Victoria Opera House a focal point of our community.
 We wish to create a gathering place for the community to come together and enjoy music, movies, art and dance.
-We want to see civic organizations use the space, weddings on stage, and lectures.
+We want to see civic organizations use the space, people hold weddings on stage, and and various groups use the facility for lectures.
 The Victoria will also be a focal point within the county as the last opera house, bringing with it visitors and economic development.
 We can’t wait to share the stage with you.

 Information gathered from: Coal and Culture by William Condee and Beyond Hill and Hollow by Elizabeth Engelhardt.
 In addition images obtained from the Twin City News which can be viewed at the Baltimore Area Community Museum.